rocketacademy/bootcamp-docs/logistics/required-hardware-and-software.md

 Because the Back-end portions of the course change the way we run our code, we will be changing the location of our code from that point forward as well.

 1. For Weeks 1 & 2 and Project 1, host code in a folder called `bootcamp`.
-2. Within the `bootcamp` folder, for each week 1 & 2 in SWE Bootcamp, create a new folder for that week.
+2. Within the `bootcamp` folder, for each week 1 & 2 in Coding Bootcamp, create a new folder for that week.
 This means you will have 2 week-specific folders, such as `week1`, `week2`
 3. Within each `weekX` folder, create 1 folder for each day of the week, i.e. `day1`, `day2`, ..., `day5`.
 4. Within each `dayX` folder, create `pre-class`, `in-class`, and `post-class` folders for the respective exercises.
 5. Within each `X-class`folder, keep a separate folder for every exercise you do that requires a new Git repo.